temporalio/documentation/docs/references/web-ui-configuration.md

 ## temporalGrpcAddress

-The frontend address for the Temporal Cluster.
+The frontend adddress for the Temporal Cluster.

 The default address is localhost (127.0.0.1:7233).